rkdune/interp-monitoring/README.md

-# LLM Feature Analysis Tool
+# Interpretable LLM Command-Line Chat Interface

 A command-line tool that allows you to chat with Llama 3.3 70B Instruct while simultaneously viewing the internal "concepts" it's thinking about to form its responses.

 ## Features

 - Interactive chat with Llama 3.3 70B Instruct
+- Streamed responses
 - Real-time feature analysis of model responses
 - Configurable response length and feature analysis depth
-- Streaming responses for better user experience

 ## Setup